 If you are currently being medicated using blood thinners, you will need to monitor this closely with your doctor as Chaga tea is a natural blood cleanser and has even been shown to lower cholesterol levels in as little as 14 days.

 If you have plugged up intestinal lining from all the years of poor eating, you may find yourself going to the bathroom more often.
 From what I have been told, in a properly working digestive system, we should really be having 3 bowel movements per day anyway.

 To Purchase our high quality Chaga tea Powder click on the link below,

 50 gram vacuum sealed bag for $15 plus shipping.
-Fifty grams will make over 100 cups of tea.
-There is no fancy packaging just tea and an information sheet however, I will guarantee you the powder has been processed to the highest of standards to preserve the delicate balance of the medicinal compounds.
+Fifty grams will make over 200 cups of tea.
+There is no fancy packaging just tea , draw string tea bags and an information sheet.
+Brewing directions are on the top label.
+I will guarantee you the Chaga has been sustainingly harvested to protect this valuable resource and the powder has been processed to the highest of standards to preserve the delicate balance of the medicinal compounds.

 Have a Happier, Healthier, more Prosperous Day.

 p.s.
 Please share this link.